qinxxxm/youtube-clone/README.md

 # youtube-clone

-This project is primarily to learn more about google cloud and firebase
+This project main focus is to learn more about Google Cloud Platform and Firebase.
+Worked with Google Cloud Storage, Pub/Sub, Cloud Run, Firebase Functions, Firestore.